hans/hans.github.com/_posts/2013-12-19-imperat-aut-servit.md

 excerpt: How do we manage the weight of our intellectual inheritance?
 An examination of the historical practice of writing during and after reading, and a suggested answer to that question.
 ---

+*This was submitted as my final research paper for [Education as Self-Fashioning: The Active, Inquiring, Beautiful Life][1].
+See my [Zotero folder][2] documenting my research for this essay.*

 > The learning of a Salmasius or a Burman, unless you are its master, will be
 > your tyrant. *'Imperat aut servit';* if you can wield it with a strong arm, it
 > is a great weapon; otherwise, *'Vis consili expers / Mole ruit suâ.'* You will